Skip to content

 Navigating QA Life: Lessons Learned from My Journey

-Embarking on a career as a software tester, I have traversed a winding path filled with valuable experiences and, yes, mistakes.
 It is through these missteps that I have learned the most, honing my skills and becoming a better tester.
-In this article, I will take you on a detailed and captivating journey, sharing personal anecdotes and lessons learned from a range of QA mistakes.
-So, fasten your seatbelt as we explore the pitfalls I encountered and the insights gained along the way.
+In this article, I will take you on my journey, sharing personal anecdotes and lessons learned from a range of QA mistakes.
+Let's explore the pitfalls I encountered and the insights gained along the way.

 Mistake 1: Assumption Trap